phalcon/incubator/README.md

 For these tests we use the user `root` without a password.
 You may need to change this in `codeception.yml` file.

-Obviously, Beanstalk-tests use Beanstalk and Memcached-tests use Memcached.
+Obviously, Beanstalk-tests use Beanstalk, Memcached-tests use Memcached, Aerospike-tests use Aerospike, etc.

 We use the following settings of these services: